orsenthil/learn-python-with-tests/README.md

 ## Inspiration

 This book is inspired from the work https://github.com/quii/learn-go-with-tests/ which introduces Go programming using similar pattern.

-After reading this book, I felt that I could dwell into real-world go projects confidently.
-I wanted a similar book for Python, and thus, I decided to write this.
+After reading the Go book, I felt that I could dwell into real-world go projects confidently.
+I wanted a similar book for Python and I decided to write the current one.

 ## Boiler plate code.